From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 The first time

-git switch main # normally you are already on the main branch
+git switch main # normally we are on the main branch

 git remote -v # to check